-If a "dose omitted" code is used as per the Record of Administration Form, the nurse must initial alongside the code.
+If a "dose omitted" code is used as per the Record of Administration Form, the nurse or Anaesthetic Technician must initial alongside the code.
 If the drug has been withheld, the reason shall be documented in the clinical notes, and if necessary, the Prescriber informed.